 A more invasive, but sometimes more effective approach, is to make a longer incision across the top of the scalp (from the top of one ear across to the top of the other), which in most women, is hidden in the hairline and inconspicuous when healed; this is called an open brow lift.

 In the endoscopic technique, the brow is held in its new elevated position until loose excess skin has shrunk back, either by permanent or dissolving material fixed through the outer part of the skull.

 In the open technique, the excess is trimmed off and discarded – which is why many argue the open technique gives better, longer lasting, and more reliable results, albeit at the expense of more extensive scarring and longer recovery time.

 Before surgery, you will meet and be assessed by your anaesthetist who will prescribe you medications for your comfort and to lessen anxiety if need be.
 On the evening before, or the morning of your operation I will review what we have discussed and planned previously, and we will both sign your operative consent forms.

 The surgery usually takes 1 to 2 hours depending on the technique used and if you have any other procedures such as a facelift or eyelid surgery at the same time.

-After surgery you will experience some pain at the sites of incisions and some numbness in the surrounding skin, which later becomes an itching sensation.
+You will experience some pain at the sites of incisions and some numbness in the surrounding skin, which later becomes an itching sensation.
 This numbness followed by itching represents unavoidable sensory nerve damage, followed by recovery.
-It is more extensive and lasts for longer after the open brow lift, than after the endoscopic brow lift ‘ and may take as long as 6 months to disappear fully.
+It is more extensive and lasts for longer after the open brow lift, than after the endoscopic brow lift and may take as long as 6 months to disappear fully.

 Your dressings will be removed 1 – 2 days after surgery and your staples (scalp sutures) are removed between 7 – 10 days.